 - Make sure to grease the cake tin you are using as Financiers tend to stick a bit.
 If the almond cakes seem to not release from the pan, use a small knife to gently lift the sides until the cakes are released.

-- To create different flavours, finish your Brown Butter Cakes with a few Blueberries or a Raspberry, some Chocolate Chips, whole nuts like Pistachios or Hazelnuts or incorporate some Lemon or Orange Zest to the batter.
+- To create different flavours, finish your cakes with a few Blueberries or a Raspberry, some Chocolate Chips, whole nuts like Pistachios or Hazelnuts or incorporate some Lemon or Orange Zest to the batter.

 - If using a Mini Muffin Pan instead of a Financier Pan, reduce the baking time by about half (then check them and assess whether or not they need to cook for longer).